metrorailings/OwlBlog/content/posts/week-11-insights.md

 Bobby Wagner has some pass rushing chops.

-Tyler Lockett making a case for himself as a major talent on offense.
+Tyler Lockett making a case for himself as a major talent on Seattle's offense.